 Sticking a label on something, or someone, makes it so much easier to manage.
 Doesn’t it?!

-I use hypnotherapy in Reading, London, Oxford, Wallingford and Thame to help people cut them out of their lives.
+I’m not always very found of labels.
+I often use hypnotherapy in Reading, London, Oxford, Wallingford and Thame to help people cut them out of their lives.

 I recently picked up a second-hand book on the use of words.
 A hypnotherapist likes words; each one has a special meaning and can do a lot of good for a client if used properly.

 It seemed, from its cover, to be a good read and so I paid the pound and took it home.
 Learning more about words and how they can be used couldn’t hurt, after all.

 Anyway, I had a look at this book last night and it turned out to be one of those management books from the 1990s – the kind which tells you how to be a better leader and manager.
 If only I’d had a better look before buying it.
 Oh well, it was only a pound and inspired this post.

 Labels, boxes, categories…

 I had a quick thumb through and every page instructed the reader how to give people a label.
 There are, so it says, proactive types and reactive types.
 There are “sameness with exception” customers and “difference people.”
 Oh yes, there are “co-operative employees” and the “independent”, “no/my” characters and “me/your” people.

 Other management type tools will divide people into ‘plants’ or ‘finisher-completers’.

 Trace all such attempts back to their origins and you’ll find that Carl Jung is unwittingly to blame.
 He coined the terms ‘introvert’ and ‘extrovert’ and so began a whole industry of giving people labels.